berkshirevolleyball/bva-website/wp-content/plugins/nk-google-analytics/readme.txt

 2. NK Google Analytics settings page.

 == Changelog ==

+= 1.3.5 =
+* Corrected a conflict with plugin "wpMandrill"

+= 1.3.4 =
+* Corrected a conflict with plugin "janrain social sharing"

+= 1.3.3 =
+* login and register page tracking fix

+= 1.3.2 =
+* Display Advertising "failover" fix (thanks to user j_shb)
+* Changes to Enable demographics in Universal Analytics (thanks to user Levi_r)
+* Added option to add tracking code to login and register page

+= 1.3.1 =
+* Fixes

+= 1.3 =
+* Added option to select tracking code location (head or end of page)
+* Minor fixes

 = 1.2.9 =
 * Removed an error_log call, so the log file will not grow more